Charlotte of Mecklenburg-Strelitz, Queen of the United Kingdom

 Coronation Portraits of King George III and Queen Charlotte by Allan Ramsey; Credit -http://www.royalcollection.org.uk

-George and Charlotte’s marriage was a very happy one, and George remained faithful to Charlotte.
-Between 1762 – 1783, Charlotte gave birth to 15 children, and all survived childbirth.
+George and Charlotte’s marriage was a very happy and George remained faithful to Charlotte.
+Between 1762 and 1783, Charlotte gave birth to fifteen children, and all survived childbirth.
 Only two of the children did not survive childhood.
-It is remarkable that in 1817 at the time of the death in childbirth of Princess Charlotte of Wales, who was second in line to the throne after her father the Prince of Wales, Princess Charlotte was the only legitimate grandchild of King George III, despite the fact that eleven of his fifteen children were still living.
+It is remarkable that in 1817 at the time of the death in childbirth of Princess Charlotte of Wales, who was second in line to the throne after her father the Prince of Wales (the future King George IV), Princess Charlotte was the only legitimate grandchild of King George III, even though eleven of his fifteen children were still living.

 In the same year as his marriage, King George III purchased Buckingham House, originally built for John Sheffield, 1st Duke of Buckingham and Normanby in 1703.
-Originally purchased as a get-away for Charlotte who gave birth to 14 of her 15 children there, the house became known as the Queen’s House and was the architectural core of the present Buckingham Palace.
+Originally purchased as a getaway home for Charlotte, who gave birth to fourteen of her fifteen children there, the house became known as the Queen’s House and was the architectural core of the present Buckingham Palace.

 Buckingham House around 1710; Credit – Wikipedia

 George and Charlotte led a simple life with their children, residing at the Queen’s House, Windsor Castle, and Kew Palace.
-The family took summer holidays at Weymouth in Dorset, England making Weymouth one of the first seaside resorts in England.
+The family took summer holidays at Weymouth in Dorset, England, making Weymouth one of the first seaside resorts in England.
 The simplicity of the royal family’s life dismayed some of the courtiers.
 Upon hearing that the King, Queen, and the Queen’s brother went for a walk by themselves in Richmond, Lady Mary Coke said, “I am not satisfied in my mind about the propriety of a Queen walking in town unattended.”

 Charlotte played no part in politics and was content in dealing with family affairs.
-She had some charities including the silk weavers of Spitalfields, but she spent most of her time dealing with her growing family.
+She had some charities, including the silk weavers of Spitalfields, but she spent most of her time dealing with her growing family.
 George and Charlotte were possessive parents and often made unwise decisions regarding their family.
-Charlotte thought the Prince of Wales could do no wrong and encouraged him in the cruel treatment of his wife Caroline.
+Charlotte thought the Prince of Wales could do no wrong and encouraged him in the cruel treatment of his wife, Caroline.
 Charlotte and George’s six daughters were well brought up, kind and considerate, but all attempts by young, eligible men to marry them were stymied.

 Queen Charlotte by Sir Thomas Lawrence, 1789; Credit – Wikipedia

 The only disruption in the family’s domestic lives was George’s attacks of illness.
-We now know that King George probably suffered from porphyria and his attacks severely worried Charlotte.
+We now know that King George possibly suffered from porphyria, and his attacks severely worried Charlotte.
 The stress caused by her husband’s illness caused Charlotte’s personality to change.
-She became bad-tempered and depressed and her relationships with her children were strained.
+She became bad-tempered and depressed, and her relationships with her children were strained.
 In 1810, George became so ill that Parliament needed to pass the Regency Act of 1811.
 The Prince of Wales acted as Regent until his father died in 1820.
 Charlotte was her husband’s legal guardian, but could not bring herself to visit him due to his violent outbursts and erratic behavior.

-Charlotte was extremely upset at the death of her granddaughter and namesake Princess Charlotte of Wales in 1817.
+Charlotte was extremely upset at the death of her granddaughter and namesake, Princess Charlotte of Wales, in 1817.
 She had been in Bath at the time of her granddaughter’s death and was criticized for not being present.
-During the last year of her life, Charlotte presided over the weddings of her aging sons who were marrying to provide heirs to the throne after the death of Princess Charlotte of Wales.
+During the last year of her life, Charlotte presided over the weddings of her aging sons, who were marrying to provide heirs to the throne after the death of Princess Charlotte of Wales.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.